Zero-True/zero-true/README.md

 ## Features

-- 📝 Multi-language code editor with real-time execution.
+- 📝 Python + SQL reactive computational notebook.
-- 🌌 Hierarchical organization for code cells.
+- 🌌 No hidden state.
+Our reactive cell updates show you what your notebook looks like in real time.
 - 📊 Dynamic UI rendering with beautiful [Vuetify](https://vuetifyjs.com/en/) components.
 - 🔄 Automatic dependency tracking between cells.
-- 🚀 Integrated app publishing with a simple command or click.
+- 🚀 Integrated app publishing with a simple command.

 ## ⚙ Requirements